Peer-reviewed climate

 How Earth Observation Makes Climate Adaptation Measurable

-Earth observation makes climate adaptation more measurable by providing repeated, standardized evidence of physical change through time.
-A key distinction is that satellite and geospatial systems...
+Direct Answer Earth observation makes climate adaptation more measurable by providing repeated, standardized evidence of physical change through time.
+Satellite and geospatial systems are strongest...

 Ready To Get Started?